NathanVaughn/vscode-task-runner/README.md

 ## Differences from VS Code

-- If a task is of type `"shell"`, and a custom shell is not defined, the parent shell will be used.
+- If a task is of type `"shell"`, and a specific shell is not defined, the parent shell will be used.
-- Only version 2.0.0 is supported.
+- Only schema version 2.0.0 is supported.
 - Does not support any extensions that add extra options/functionality
+- Does not load any VS Code settings